-Sudden internal water losses are commonly covered
+Sudden internal water losses need carrier review

 Flood, seepage, and sewer backup are different